jjmschofield/gocrawl/README.md

-# GoCrawl
+# gocrawl
-GoCrawl is a gopher powered web crawler for the internets!
+gocrawl is a gopher powered web crawler for the internets!
 It exists largely as a learning tool for the author, it's only there second attempt at a Go app so be kind!

 ![Cute gopher holding a network cable](./docs/network-gopher.png)